 Don’t worry if your data is limited.

-As long as your paragraph proceeds from general to specific and has a solid lead sentence, you’re doing fine.
+As long as your paragraph proceeds from general to specific and has a solid topic sentence, you’re doing fine.
 Here’s what I mean.

 Let’s say you have a wonderful logical explanation.
 But you don’t have any examples.
 Or you are running out of space and don’t want to include an example.